ManishSahu53/BackProjection/README.md

 Project consist of Lambda function which is executed with aws Lambda call.

 Inputs will be
-1. X,y - coordinate of 3D point in world coordinate system.
+1. X,Y - coordinate of 3D point in world coordinate system.
 This might be in projected or in Geographic coordiante sytem.

 2. Camera file - This file contains information about camera location,